RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Introduction

 Despite its advantages, the RAG framework introduces new vulnerabilities, primarily through its retrieval component.
 A significant threat is RAG poisoning~\cite{zou2025poisonedrag}, where attackers inject poisoned documents into the database to manipulate the LLM's outputs.
 This attack compromises the system's integrity, leading to the dissemination of misinformation or biased content.
 Such vulnerabilities are particularly concerning when RAG systems are applied to sensitive domains like healthcare, finance, or customer service, where accurate information is paramount.
 For instance, an attacker could poison a financial advisory system to promote a specific stock.

 Existing research on RAG poisoning attacks can be broadly categorized into white-box and black-box methods.
-White-box attacks~\cite{zou2025poisonedrag,jiao2025pr,hu2024prompt,chaudhari2024phantom,tan2024glue} assume full knowledge of the RAG system's architecture, and utilize gradient information to optimize poisoned texts for higher retrieval probability.
-However, their critical defect is the unrealistic assumption of a naive RAG pipeline (e.g., a single embedding model and LLM).
-Modern RAG systems~\cite{gao2024modular} often employ complex retrieval strategies such as hybrid search or GraphRAG~\cite{edge2024local}, where gradient information is inaccessible, rendering white-box methods ineffective.
-Conversely, current black-box attacks are often superficial.
-For example, PoisonedRAG~\cite{zou2025poisonedrag} merely inserts the target query into the poisoned text, failing to leverage interactive feedback from the system.
-Topic-FlipRAG~\cite{gong2025topic} relies on a surrogate open-source retriever, whose performance degrades significantly when it diverges from the target system's actual retriever.
+White-box attacks~\cite{jiao2025pr,hu2024prompt,chaudhari2024phantom,tan2024glue,zou2025poisonedrag} assume full knowledge of the RAG system's architecture, and utilize gradient information to optimize poisoned texts for higher retrieval probability.
+However, their critical defect is the unrealistic assumption of a naive RAG pipeline (e.g., a single embedding model and LLM), which fails to account for modern RAG systems~\cite{gao2024modular} that often employ complex retrieval strategies such as hybrid search or GraphRAG~\cite{edge2024local}, where gradient information is inaccessible, thereby rendering white-box methods ineffective.
+Conversely, black-box methods do not rely on gradients of the target RAG system.
+Some of the methods~\cite{zou2025poisonedrag} insert the target query into the poisoned text to improve retrieval probability, failing to leverage interactive feedback from the system.
+Others~\cite{gong2025topic,li2025cpa} rely on a surrogate open-source retriever, while performance degrades significantly when it diverges from the target system's actual retriever.
 Furthermore, these methods perform poorly in scenarios with a low poisoning rate, where the number of poisoned documents is significantly lower than the number of retrieved documents.

-To overcome these limitations, we propose RIPRAG, a novel black-box attack framework that treats the target RAG system as an opaque oracle.
+To overcome those limitations, we propose RIPRAG, a novel black-box attack framework that treats the target RAG system as an opaque oracle.
 Our key insight is to leverage \textbf{R}L to optimize the generation of poisoned documents by utilizing \textbf{I}nteractive feedback from the black-box system, thereby achieving effective \textbf{P}oisoning.
 Specifically, RIPRAG interacts with the target system by injecting candidate documents and observing whether the attack is successful.
 This feedback, combined with a textual similarity reward, guides an RL agent to iteratively refine its poisoning strategy, effectively adapting to the unknown internal mechanics of the RAG system and maximizing the attack success rate even under challenging conditions.

 The main contributions of this work are fourfold: